pyoscx/scenariogeneration/docu/Documentation.md

 ## xosc

-The __xosc__ module handles the parts related to OpenSCENARIO, and covers all of OpenSCENARIO V 1.0.0 and most of OpenSCENARIO V 1.1.0 (except the parts related to ParameterValueDistributionDefinition).
+The __xosc__ module handles the parts related to OpenSCENARIO, and covers all of OpenSCENARIO V 1.0.0 and most of OpenSCENARIO V 1.1.0 (except the parts related to UserDefined things).
 The module is a xml file generator which allows the user to easily generate a full OpenSCENARIO hierarchy without the need of explicity define all the levels of abstraction (if not needed).
 This has led to a couple of name changes compared to the standard (mostly adding Absolute or Relative to the name), in the description of the class, the OpenSCENARIO references are written for reference.

 The idea with this module is to create easy access to the elements of OpenSCENARIO without having to expose the user to all the xml levels that does not carry any vital information for the user.
 Hence, some of the xml-elements that build up OpenSCENARIO are never seen in the class structure but compressed to a level where the user can set the required data.